 - Discuss the reasons the United States prison population is higher than any other nation.

 - Evaluate what restorative justice is and its underlying assumptions.

 - Evaluate the theory of rehabilitation and its underlying assumptions.

 - Evaluate what reentry is, its underlying assumptions, and how public perceptions of reentry and rehabilitation have evolved over time.

 - Know the difference between a longitudinal and cross-sectional study.

 Course Requirements Checklist

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
-Each quiz will be open-book/open-notes, contain 25 multiple-choice, fill in the blank, and essay questions and have a 1-hour time limit.
+Each quiz will cover the Textbook material for the assigned modules.
+Each quiz will be open-book/open-notes, contain 21 questions (20 multiple-choice and 1 essay) and have a 1-hour time limit.